Keyboard shortcuts

 }

-All the following examples will use these provider and context variables.
+All the following examples will use these server and context variables.

 Creating Resources